bwplotka/my/web/content/posts/about.md

 > I also try to mentor others a few times a year and motivate others to mentor in the [CNCF](https://github.com/cncf/mentoring) programs.
 So if you would like to be a mentor and help to grow the next generation of open source engineers, let me know!
 > I am incredibly grateful to those who helped me to be where I am.
 Thus IMO, we all need to give back sometimes.

-The rest of my time is reserved for my beloved wife & family, gym, ~volleyball~ (ACL+MCL injury) and sometimes not-eco-friendly cars (:
+The rest of my time is reserved for my beloved wife & daughter, gym, ~volleyball~ (ACL+MCL injury) and sometimes not-eco-friendly cars or motorcycles (:

 ### Feedback